Phileosopher/commonplace/marketing-seo.md

 - Not every industry requires a well-made site, but a poorly designed website is often worse than none.
 - Social media profiles can typically be sufficient, but [self-maintained websites](computers-sofware-webdev.md) allow a centralized brand and more flexibility for marketing professionals by not having the social network as an intermediary.

-The most common measurement of a website's success is from visits by users (hit count).

-- Hit count matters somewhat, but the more important detail is that people will want to type in your brand name over a generic alternative.

-Like any other [marketing](marketing.md), tailor your marketing messages to the media.

-## Improving hit count

 The art of search engine optimization (SEO) is through improving your web presence via keyword management and [design](engineering-design.md).

 - This effort goes all the way from the search engine results page (SERP) all the way to [the design of the website itself](computers-sofware-webdev.md), from landing page all the way to after the customer has made a purchase.
 - After learning it, most SEO work is as tedious as [accounting](money-accounting.md).

-There are several billing options for internet marketing:
+For internet marketing, there are several standardized billing arrangements:

 - Depending on the billing, there's plenty of incentive to get many people to get *to* your site who won't be that interested in your product.
 - Cost per thousand/mil (CPM) is the charge for every thousand impressions/views of an ad (it should be no more than ~4.2 cents per user, or $42).
 - Cost per click (CPC) charges every time a user clicks on an advertisement.
 - Cost per lead (CPL) charges every time someone expresses an interest in the product (e.g., a mailing list).
 - Cost per acquisition (CPA) charges every time there's a new customer or sale.

+## Improving hit count

+The most common measurement of a website's success is from visits by users (hit count).

+- Hit count matters somewhat, but the more important detail is that people will want to type in your brand name over a generic alternative.

 Not all hits are good.